MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 Azure ATP detects known malicious attacks and techniques, security issues, and risks.
 For the full list of Azure ATP detections, see [What detections does Azure ATP perform?](suspicious-activity-guide.md).

-## What kind of storage do I need for Azure ATP?
-We recommend fast storage (7200-RPM disks are not recommended) with low latency disk access (less than 10 ms).
-The RAID configuration should support heavy write loads (RAID-5/6 and their derivatives are not recommended).

 ## How many NICs does the Azure ATP Standalone Sensor require?
 The Azure ATP Standalone Sensor needs a minimum of two network adapters:<br>1.
 A NIC to connect to the internal network and the Azure ATP cloud service<br>2.
 A NIC that is used to capture the domain controller network traffic via port mirroring.<br>* This does not apply to the Azure ATP Sensor, which natively uses all of the network adapters that the domain controller uses.

 ## What kind of integration does Azure ATP have with SIEMs?
 Azure ATP has a bi-directional integration with SIEMs as follows:

-1. Azure ATP can be configured to send a Syslog alert, to any SIEM server using the CEF format, when a suspicious activity is detected.
+1. Azure ATP can be configured to send a Syslog alert, to any SIEM server using the CEF format, for health alerts and when a suspicious activity is detected.
 2. Azure ATP can be configured to receive Syslog messages for Windows events from  [these SIEMs](install-atp-step6.md).

 ## Can Azure ATP monitor domain controllers virtualized on your IaaS solution?
 Yes, you can use the Azure ATP Sensor to monitor domain controllers that are in any IaaS solution.

-## Is this an on-premises or in-cloud offering?

-Azure Advanced Threat Protection is a cloud service that detects suspicious activities both on the on-premises and the cloud.

 ## Is this going to be a part of Azure Active Directory or on-premises Active Directory?
 This solution is currently a standalone offering.
 It is not a part of Azure Active Directory or on-premises Active Directory.